Ekker Law, P.C. / Steven B. Ekker, Esq.

 Stock options give an individual the right to purchase or sell stock at an agreed-upon price.
 Often, employees receive stock options that allow them to purchase stock in the company after a certain amount of time.
 Stock options are considered compensation just like income, bonuses, commissions, and other types of income.
 This means that stock options earned during the marriage are considered marital property.
 Marital property in an Illinois divorce is subject to equitable division.
 Each spouse is entitled to an equitable share of the value of stock options in a divorce.

 Stock options in a divorce are not easy to address during property division in a divorce.
 The value of stock options is not known until they are exercised.
 So, the potential future value of the stock options must be considered.
 Typically, divorcing spouses each receive a portion of the stock option's value once the employee who earned the stock option exercises the stock option.
 Another option is for divorcing spouses is to negotiate a property division arrangement that allows the employee to keep the stock options and the non-employee spouse to receive assets of equivalent value.
-For example, the employee spouse may keep the stock options while the other spouse keeps a greater share of the saving account balance.
+For example, the employee spouse may keep the stock options while the other spouse keeps a greater share of the saving account balance

 Source: